- Book Printing Services

 If you have any questions, please feel free to contact us.

 If you do not wish to purchase this many, then you could take advantage of our relationship with Nielsen BookData UK and purchase one from us.
 As a publisher, we are able to obtain ISBN Prefixes from Nielsen and therefore have a direct relationship with over 40,000 publishers, booksellers and libraries in 110 countries throughout the world and access to the most up to date and comprehensive databases.
+If you purchase ISBN from us then we would have to be listed as the Publisher within the prelims of your book.
+Although copyright remains yours.

 If you have any questions, please feel free to contact us.